annie0sc/gdp-happy-health/design-architecture/Contributions/SindhuRani/Readme.md

 # Half day 3:

-There is no class as the day was walkout day.
+There is no class this day.